 They do their best to set an opening line that they feel will attract bettors to both sides.
 If they are getting uneven action on a game, they will move the line to try an get more bets (money) on the other side.

 Let’s say a team opens as a 6-point favorite.
 If 60% of the bets are coming in on that team to cover, the books are vulnerable.
 The juice wouldn’t cover the loss if the favorite covered.
 That’s why they are quick to move the line.
-In this case you would expect the line to go up to -6.5 or -7.
+In this case, you would expect the line to go up to -6.5 or -7.

 Where to go to Find Reverse Line Moves

-You might be asking yourself, how do you do which side is receiving the majority of the bets?
+You might be asking yourself, how do you know which side is receiving the majority of the bets?
 There are several sites out there that will show you the percentage of bets being wagered on each side.
 One of my favorites place to check for this is the odds page at SportsCapping.

 Spotting Reverse Line Movement